prevention of ankle injuries fitmaking

 Functional ankle instability

-Functional instability is the sensation of ankle instability or recurrent, symptomatic ankle sprains due to proprioceptive loss.
-Lateral ankle instability can also be caused by hereditary ligament laxity associated with Marfan syndrome, Ehlers-Danlos syndrome and Turner syndrome.
+Functional instability is the feeling of ankle instability or recurrent, symptomatic ankle sprains due to proprioceptive losses.
+Lateral ankle instability can also be caused by hereditary ligament laxity associated with Marfan syndrome, Ehlers-Danlos syndrome, and Turner syndrome.

 Epidemiology

 40% of all sports injuries are ankle sprains.
-This makes ankle sprain (AS) the most common injury at sporting events.
-50% of basketball traumas and almost 30% of football injuries can be directly attributed to ankle injuries.
+This makes the ankle sprain (AS) the most common injury at sporting events.
+50% of basketball trauma and nearly 30% of soccer injuries can be traced back directly to ankle injuries.

-The literature reports that women have a 25% higher rate of grade I sprains compared to men.
-In addition, they have a higher predisposition to future sprains once they have suffered an ankle sprain.
+The literature reports that women have a 25% higher rate of Grade I sprains compared to men.
+In addition, once they have suffered an ankle sprain, they have a higher predisposition to future sprains.

-A detailed history can point the doctor in the right direction when diagnosing a patient with unstable ankles or ankle pain.
-Patients will regularly report repeated episodes of the ankle “giving way” on unsteady terrain or feeling loose.
-They may pay particular attention to certain activities where they are aware of potential harm.
-Ankle pain can also be a problem, although it is generally not the main complaint.
+A detailed medical history can point the doctor in the right direction when diagnosing a patient with unstable ankles or ankle pain.
+Patients will regularly report repeated episodes of ankle "giving" on unsteady terrain or a feeling of looseness.
+They may pay particular attention to certain activities that they are aware could potentially harm them.
+Ankle pain can also be a problem, although it's not generally the main complaint.

-Hypermobility should also be an issue in the initial assessment of patients as laxity can lead to additional injury.
-Range of motion and strength are also critical for a complete examination, especially when compared to the contralateral limb (unaffected side).
+Hypermobility should also be an issue when initially evaluating patients, as laxity can lead to additional injuries.
+Range of motion and strength are also critical for a full assessment, especially when compared to the contralateral limb (unaffected side).

-Ankle sprains are classified into 3 grades, from the mildest to the most severe injury.
+There are 3 grades of ankle sprains, from the mildest to the most severe.

-Grade I – the patient can put full weight on the foot and walk.
+• Grade I - the patient is able to bear full weight on the foot and walk.

 Anatomical classification

-Grade I – Stretching of the collateral ligament complex.
+• Grade I - Elongation of the collateral ligament complex.

-Stadium I – Involvement of the ATFL – microscopic ruptures.
+• Stage I - ATFL involvement - microscopic cracks.

-Stadium III – ATFL and CFL involvement with complete disruption of both bands and gross laxity noted on examination.
+• Stage III - ATFL and CFL involvement with complete disruption of both ligaments and gross laxity noted on examination.

 Treatment and management

-Conservative treatment of lateral ankle instability consists of early functional rehabilitation, including protection of the chronically unstable ankle as well as:
+Conservative management of lateral ankle instability consists of early functional rehabilitation, including protection of the chronically unstable ankle and:

-• Progressive weight loading taking into account symptom tolerance
+• progressive weight bearing taking symptom tolerance into account

-Even with adequate functional rehabilitation, 10 to 40 % of patients develop a chronically unstable ankle after an acute ankle sprain.
-Several studies have been published that show the advantages of conservative therapy on the one hand.
+Even with adequate functional rehabilitation, 10 to 40% of patients develop a chronically unstable ankle after an acute ankle sprain.
+Several studies have been published which, on the one hand, show the advantages of conservative therapy.
 On the other hand, they also outline surgical treatment for cases that do not respond adequately to conservative treatment.

 More than 70 different surgical techniques for correcting the unstable ankle have been described in the literature.
 They can be divided into three main categories: